nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

  Note that this differs [from how the instance masks are annotated](#instance-segmentation), in which the extremities are included in the masks.
  - Only label objects if the object is clear enough to be certain of what it is.
 If an object is so blurry it cannot be known, do not label the object.
  - Do not label an object if its height is less than 10 pixels.
- - Do not label an object if its less than 20% visible.
+ - Do not label an object if its less than 20% visible, unless you can confidently tell what the object is.
+ An object can have low visibility when it is occluded or cut off by the image.
  The clarity and orientation of the object does not influence its visibility.
- An object can have low visibility when it is occluded or cut off by the image.
- However, even when the object is less than 20% visible, it should be labeled if you can confidently tell what the object is.

 ### Detailed Instructions
  - `human.pedestrian.*`
-   - People inside / on vehicles should not be annotated as pedestrians.
-They are considered as appendages of vehicles.
    - In nighttime images, annotate the pedestrian only when either the body part(s) of a person is clearly visible (leg, arm, head etc.), or the person is clearly in motion.
  - `vehicle.*`
    - In nighttime images, annotate a vehicle only when a pair of lights is clearly visible (break or head or hazard lights), and it is clearly on the road surface.
- - `movable_object.*`
-   - For `movable_object.trafficcone`:
-     - Traffic cones do not necessarily have to be cone-shaped (e.g. there may be traffic cones which are orange-striped barrels).
-     - Permanently mounted traffic delineator posts are not traffic cones.
-     - Do not label traffic cones appended to vehicles.
-   - For `movable_object.barrier`:
-     - If there are multiple barriers either connected or just placed next to each other, they should be annotated separately.

 [Top](#overview)